-As a part of its multi-dimensional approach designed to address the whole person – body, mind and spirit – Mercy Multiplied often invites guest speakers to teach the Mercy residents at its four U.S. homes.
+As a part of its multi-dimensional approach designed to address the whole person—body, mind and spirit—Mercy Multiplied often invites guest speakers to teach the Mercy residents at its four U.S. homes.
 Last Monday, Lindsey Bussey delivered a message titled “In His Presence” at the Monroe Mercy home, where she has been teaching for the past nine years.
-Lindsey is founder of True Image, a discipleship and conference ministry for women, and serves as the Young Adult Pastor at Word of Life Center in Shreveport, LA.
-Read our recent Q & A with Lindsey below:
+Lindsey is the founder of True Image, a discipleship and conference ministry for women, and serves as the Young Adult Pastor at Word of Life Center in Shreveport, LA.
+Read our recent Q & A with Lindsey below.

 After Lindsey’s message last Monday, many of the Mercy residents expressed a desire to be in God’s presence and allow Him to bring healing to their lives.
 “I liked when Lindsey pointed out that we are sometimes afraid to be in God’s presence,” said one resident.
 “I feel like God won’t talk to me sometimes because I’m unworthy and my issues are not big enough, but I know that God wants to heal me and make me whole.
 At Mercy I have the opportunity to dwell in His presence.”

 Mercy is thankful for Lindsey’s heart to serve and teach the young women at Mercy Multiplied.
-For more information about Mercy Multiplied’s residential program, including biblically based teaching and counseling, click here.
+The residential program at Mercy Multiplied includes biblically-based teaching and counseling.